Myeloperoxidase: Structure

-Three isoforms have been identified, differing only in the size of the heavy chains.
+Variation in glycosylation and the identity of the heavy chain lead to variations in molecular weight within the 135-200 kDa range.
+In mice, three isoforms exist, differing only by the heavy chain.

 One of the ligands is the carbonyl group of Asp 96.
 Calcium-binding is important for structure of the active site because of Asp 96's close proximity to the catalytic His95 side chain.

+Reaction mechanism

+The central heme group acts as the active site.
+The reaction starts when hydrogen peroxide donates an oxygen to the heme group, converting it to an activated form called "Compound I".
+This compound then oxidizes the chloride ions to form the hypochlorous acid and Compound II, which can be reduced back down to its original heme state.
+This cycle continues for as long as the immune system requires.

 Function

-MPO is a member of the XPO subfamily of peroxidases and produces hypochlorous acid (HOCl) from hydrogen peroxide (H2O2) and chloride anion (Cl−) (or hypobromous acid if Br- is present) during the neutrophil's respiratory burst.
+MPO is a member of the XPO subfamily of peroxidases and produces hypochlorous acid (HOCl) from hydrogen peroxide (H2O2) and chloride anion (Cl−) (or hypobromous acid if Br- is present) during the neutrophil's defensive respiratory burst.
 It requires heme as a cofactor.
 Furthermore, it oxidizes tyrosine to tyrosyl radical using hydrogen peroxide as an oxidizing agent.
-Hypochlorous acid and tyrosyl radical are cytotoxic, so they are used by the neutrophil to kill bacteria and other pathogens.

 However, this hypochlorous acid may also cause oxidative damage in host tissue.
 Moreover, MPO oxidation of apoA-I reduces HDL-mediated inhibition of apoptosis and inflammation.
-In addition, MPO mediates protein nitrosylation and the formation of 3-chlorotyrosine and dityrosine crosslinks.
+In addition, MPO mediates protein nitrosylation and the formation of 3-chlorotyrosine and dityrosine post-translational modifications.